KalyanasGitRepo/PegaOnKubernetes/README.md

 13. To allow remote connections, append the following line to the file C:\Program Files\PostgreSQL\14\data\pg_hba.conf.
-    Please check the sample file Configuration\pg_hba.conf for your refrence.
+    Please check the sample file Configuration\pg_hba.conf for your reference.

 host    all     all             0.0.0.0/0            md5
 host    all     all             ::/0            md5

 14. Optional: For any additional logging or tracing customize the following lines  in the files C:\Program Files\PostgreSQL\14\data\postgres.conf

-    Please check the sample file Configuration\postgres.conf for your refrence.
+    Please check the sample file Configuration\postgres.conf for your reference.
 Caution: These setting can consume excessive disk space

         log_statement = 'all'
         log_directory = 'log'